Racial views of Winston Churchill: India

-John Charmley has argued that Churchill's denigration of Gandhi in the early 1930s contributed to fellow British Conservatives' dismissal of his early warnings about the rise of Adolf Hitler.
+John Charmley has argued that Churchill's denigration of Mahatma Gandhi in the early 1930s contributed to fellow British Conservatives' dismissal of his early warnings about the rise of Adolf Hitler.
 Churchill's comments on Indians – as well as his views on race as a whole – were judged by his contemporaries within the Conservative Party to be extreme.

-Conversely, in 1906, Churchill defended the Indian minority in South Africa.
-In 1919, he openly condemned the Jallianwala Bagh massacre, referring to it as "unutterably monstrous".
 In 1935, Churchill invited Gandhi's friend, Ghanshyam Das Birla, to Chartwell, where he told him, "Mr. Gandhi has gone very high in my esteem since he stood up for the Untouchables," and expressed support for the Indian nationalists and advised them on how to improve the country, saying, "I am genuinely sympathetic towards India.
 I have got real fears about the future.
 India, I feel is a burden on us.
 We have got to maintain an army and for the sake of India we have to maintain Singapore and Near East strength.
 If India could look after herself we would be delighted. … I would be only too delighted if the Reforms are a success.
 I have all along felt that there are fifty Indias.
 But you have got the thing now; make it a success and if you do I will advocate your getting much more".
 Gandhi responded positively to Churchill's advice, and said, "I have held the opinion that I can always rely on his sympathy and goodwill".

+Conversely, in 1906, Churchill defended the Indian minority in South Africa.
+In 1919, he openly condemned the Jallianwala Bagh massacre, referring to it as "unutterably monstrous".
 In April 1941, Churchill wrote to the Viceroy of India, "…it is as one who has had the honour to serve in the field with Indian soldiers from all parts of Hindustan, as well as in the name of His Majesty's Government, that I ask Your Excellency to convey to them and the whole Indian army the pride and admiration with which we have followed their exploits".
 In March 1942, Churchill sent Stafford Cripps on a mission to India ("the Cripps Mission") with an offer based on full Dominion status after the war, stating "We must remember that India has a great part to play in the world's struggle for freedom and that her helping hand must be extended in loyal comradeship to the valiant Chinese people, who have fought alone so long.
 We must remember also that India is one of the bases from which the strongest counter-blows must be struck at the advance of tyranny and aggression".
 This was rejected.
 Churchill later wrote, "I cannot see any objection to Indians serving on H.M.
 Ships where they are qualified and needed, or if their virtues so deserve rising to be Admirals of the Fleet.
 But not too many of them, please".
 In September of that year, Churchill addressed the House of Commons, praising India for its role and suggesting Gandhi be placed under protection, stating, "the Viceroy and Government of India, with the unanimous support of the Viceroy's Council, the great majority of which are Indians, patriotic and wise men, have felt it necessary to proclaim and suppress the central and Provincial organs of this association which has become committed to hostile and criminal courses.
 Mr. Gandhi and other principal leaders have been interned under conditions of the highest comfort and consideration, and will be kept out of harm's way till the troubles subside".
 At lunch in July 1944, Churchill said to India's representative on the War Cabinet Sir Arcot Ramasamy Mudaliar, "The old idea that the Indian was in any way inferior to the white man must go.
 We must all be pals together.
 I want to see a great shining India, of which we can be as proud as we are of a great Canada or a great Australia".
 After the War's end, Churchill paid tribute to the Indian contribution in the war, "The loyalty of the Indian Army to the King-Emperor, the proud fidelity to their treaties of the Indian Princes, the unsurpassed bravery of Indian soldiers and officers, both Moslem and Hindu, shine for ever in the annals of war".
 In 1948, he expressed shock at Gandhi's assassination.